PhucDuy/ninkata-frontend-ex2/README.md

 ### Requirement

-We will build a movies portal using [http://developer.rottentomatoes.com/docs](Rotten Tomatoes)' database.
+We will build a movies portal using [Rotten Tomatoes](http://developer.rottentomatoes.com/docs)' database.
 The page you build will have:
   * An input box to search for movies
   * Request will be made if the input field have more than 3 character AND user stop input for 500ms
   * Each request will only fetch 3 results per page.
   * A table to show the searching result with **infinite scrolling**, simple table, need not to make it beautiful.
-Try to have as much information as [http://www.imdb.com/movies-in-theaters/?ref_=nv_mv_inth_1](IMDB)
+Try to have as much information as [IMDB](http://www.imdb.com/movies-in-theaters/?ref_=nv_mv_inth_1)
   * When click on a row of that table, there will be an popup show that movies's review.
   * Try to care about the naming convention of css/html/js